becca-dsz/BarkTextToSpeech/README.md

 # Project Overview
 A Python project for generating high-quality speech from text using the Bark text-to-speech model by Suno.
 Converts input text into WAV audio files with customizable voice presets (e.g., v2/en_speaker_9).
 Built with Hugging Face Transformers, PyTorch, and SciPy.
 Ideal for creating narrated audio, voiceovers, etc.

+What is Bark?
+Bark is a transformer-based text-to-audio model created by Suno.
+It can generate pretty realistic voices.
+It also has multilingual

 # Prerequisites
 Having VSCODE with python installed, or any other compatible coding environment